Hains/openpli-dm920-python3/README.md

 MACHINE=dm8000 make image
 ```
-At the end of the build, the image is in:
+when the build is finished, the image openpli-enigma2-homebuild-dm8000.nfi is in directory:

-build/tmp/deploy/images/dm8000/openpli-enigma2-homebuild-dm8000.nfi
+build/tmp/deploy/images/dm8000/

 To build feed:
 ```